openbaton/docs/docs/nfvo-how-to-use-gui.md

 2. Create a NSD by using a json file

-Create a NSD by using a json file
+Upload a json-file that contains the NSD

 ![NSD create by File][NSDcreateFile]